 This prayer is appropriate for Tisha b’Av because it’s very possible that baseless anger and baseless annoyance are the gateways to baseless hatred.
 In your personal Tisha b’Av liturgy, you have my permission to substitute this prayer for a kinah (or for many kinot).
 If you’re using a siddur where this prayer mentions incarnations or Israelites, you have my permission to skip those parts, which aren’t included in some versions anyway.

 Let’s talk about some events of 2020.
 Women of the Wall (WOW) released a letter that Shmuel Rabinowitz (Rabbi of the Western Wall and Holy Sites) sent to one of his rabbinate’s supporters in which he denies that a Torah scroll intended for the women, which was taken into custody, was confiscated.
 He writes, “The only event which sadly provokes animosity, violence, and baseless hatred [emphasis added] is the demonstrative prayer service conducted by the Women of the Wall.”
 Odd.
-So I wrote to WOW to ask for the Hebrew version; I wanted to find out if he actually used sinat chinam.
-(I contacted WOW because the Wall rabbinate’s only online presence is a very beautiful site that doesn’t say anything about WOW—no press releases or the like).
+So I wrote to WOW to ask for the original Hebrew version of the letter; I wanted to find out if he actually used sin’at ḥinam.
+(I contacted WOW because the Wall rabbinate’s only online presence is a very beautiful site that doesn’t say anything about WOW—no press releases or the like.
+Which makes sense; the purpose of of the web site is to attract people to the Wall, not to talk about controversies.)
 WOW sent a slightly different letter, dated about a week later, from Rabinowitz to another supporter.
-The Hebrew letter mentions “an event arousing animosity, violence, and sinat chinam” (the Hebrew uses me’orer, meaning to awaken or arouse, where the English uses “provoke,” which is a reasonable translation under the circumstances).
+The Hebrew letter mentions “an event arousing animosity, violence, and sin’at ḥinam.”

 Well, this stuff from the rabbi is strange.
 Violence and animosity, obviously, I get that.
 But baseless hatred?
 That’s as serious as an accusation gets.
 Does this rabbi person even get that?
-If he thinks we’re baselessly hating, he should be preaching to us about it and trying to get us to do teshuvah, not just mentioning it in passing in a letter.
-But the worst part is his talking about “provoking” or “me’orer” baseless hatred.
+If he thinks we’re baselessly hating, he should be preaching to us about it and trying to get us to do teshuvah, not just mentioning it in passing in a letter (thereby doing loshn hora [evil speech] against us).
+But the worst part is his talking about “provoking” baseless hatred.
 What sort of foolishness is this?
 It’s not merely ridiculous, but actually absurd, to talk about provoking baseless hatred.
 If there’s provocation, then the hatred isn’t baseless.
 Do we really need this rabbi fellow with his nonsense?
+Should we hire someone else?

 Nonsense indeed, and we need to learn from this rabbi guy’s foolishness.
 We need to be absolutely clear with ourselves that we can’t blame anyone else for our baseless anger and baseless annoyance.
 It’s on us, and we need to deal with it; it isn’t the annoying person’s problem.
 (For me, annoyance is a much more serious demon than anger.)

-And more 2020.
+And more 2020, and beyond.
 In the prayer, we forgive those “who have sinned against me.”
 It doesn’t say anything about forgiving those who have sinned against others, or against whole populations.
 There is much to be angry about.
 I’m angry.
 We mustn’t let our anger distort our beings, but we need to stay angry.
 And focused.
 We need to keep in mind that cutesy nicknames for those we’re angry at or making fun of their appearance is a behavior that should be discouraged in children; so what excuse do we chronological adults have?
+(And that preachment is intended both for those I agree with and for those I disagree with.)
 It’s not helpful, it’s not going to convince anyone of anything (except maybe our wondrous cleverness), and it degrades us.
 As Rev. Bernice King, daughter of Martin Luther King, points out, the problems are institutional, not personal.

 This Tisha b’Av we’ll be thinking about the sufferings of our people, which are many and tragic.
-Some of us may also be reading literature bemoaning the flawed piety of today’s Judaism.
+Some of us may also be reading literature bemoaning the flawed state of today’s Judaism ("those whose piety differs from mine are the source of all our problems!").
 I ask that we devote some of our time to thinking about our baseless anger and baseless annoyance and our need to conquer them.